Parts of a Boat

 Do Different Conditions Affect Holding?

-Many things can affect how well an anchor holds, including wind, tides, and currents.
+Many things can affect how well an anchor holds, including wind (and extreme wind), tides, and currents.
 Additionally, you need to know the main composition of the seabed to choose the best anchor for your boat's stability.

 If you take your boat to various waterways, you may want to carry more than one type of anchor.

-Retrieving an anchor isn't complicated when you have the correct technique.
+Retrieving a ship anchor isn't complicated when you have the correct technique.

 Slowly move your boat toward the anchor while you pull in the rode.
 Once you're over the anchor's position, a vertical pull will break its grip on the seabed and bring it up from the bottom.